HammyHavoc/Unraid_ZFS_Auto_Dataset_Update/README.md

 > If you need a few files or dirs, rather than rolling back a whole dataset, it is instead recommended to `cd .zfs` in the top level path of a dataset.
 The `.zfs` is not a user-visible path within the tree, but you can `cd` in and copy your file(s) out without needing to roll back a snapshot.
 You cannot move files or change files within the snapshot itself, you can only copy data out of it.
 >
 > An alternative solution to using `cd .zfs` is in duplicating to a different target dataset and experimenting with rolling back to different snapshots on a new dataset instead of your current one.
+>
+> It is always recommended to `hold` at least one snapshot, meaning the snapshot can never be destroyed automatically until the hold is released.
+The snapshot you hold should be the best and sometimes most recent version when you transfer your data into a dataset, or convert a folder/dir into a dataset.
+This can enable you to undo future potential problems.
+>
+> For the people at the back: ZFS snapshots on a single disk are not a backup.

 ## How the Script Works